Extended-Thunder/send-later/index.md

 #### Corrupt Drafts folders

 A good sign that one of your Drafts folders is corrupted is if Send Later isn't noticing that there are scheduled messages, i.e., the message at the bottom of your Thunderbird window says "IDLE" instead of "PEND 1", "PEND 2", etc. However, if messages aren't getting sent at the scheduled time, then you may still have a corrupted Drafts folder even if the message says "PEND".
-You need to repair them all:

 1. Locate the Drafts folders for all of your accounts.
-The easiest way to do that, if you have multiple accounts, is to switch to the unified folder view (View \| Folders \| Unified) and expand "Drafts".
+The easiest way to do that, if you have multiple accounts, is to switch to the unified folder view (`View > Folders > Unified`) and expand "Drafts".
 2. Right click on each one and select "Properties...".
 3. Click the "Repair Folder" button in each Properties window, then click "OK".

 **NOTE:** Repairing a folder resets its visible columns, column layout, and sorting, so if you've customized the columns and/or sorting, you'll